-What to look for if you suspect drug or alcohol addiction in your home.
+What to look for if you suspect drug or alcohol addiction in your home?

 Since we are not all familiar with the world of drugs, we don’t all know what to look for to recognise drug use.
-Drugs need to be used or taken in certain ways, and the ways we use to take them involve different pieces of equipment.
+Drugs need to be used or taken in certain ways, and the ways we use to take them to involve different pieces of equipment.
 Signs can be obvious or obscure, and that’s where Help4Addiction come in.

 What is Drug Paraphernalia?